-While shaping the above-mentioned Strategic Research and Innovation Agenda, the proposal should identify key EU-funded projects contributing to this research area and suggest how to strengthen collaboration and networking in this field.
-It could also use results from existing evidence-based research, including insights from EU-funded projects.
-For that purpose, proposals are encouraged to network with and build on previously funded projects under Horizon Europe, in particular HORIZON-CL2-2023-HERITAGE-01-04 Cultural heritage in transformation - facing change with confidence calls, HORIZON-CL2-2024-HERITAGE-01-04 Europe's cultural heritage and arts - promoting our values at home and abroad, Horizon 2020 or other EU programmes, e.g. Global Europe134 as appropriate.
-Applicants are also encouraged to consider the services offered by the European Research Infrastructure for Heritage Science135.
+While shaping the above-mentioned Strategic Research and Innovation Agenda, the consortium could use results from existing evidence-based research, including insights from EU-funded projects.
+For that purpose, proposals are encouraged to network with and build on previously funded projects under Horizon Europe, in particular HORIZON-CL2-2023-HERITAGE-01-04 Cultural heritage in transformation - facing change with confidence calls, HORIZON-CL2-2024-HERITAGE-01-04 Europe's cultural heritage and arts - promoting our values at home and abroad, Horizon 2020 or other EU programmes, e.g. Global Europe137 as appropriate.
+Applicants are also encouraged to consider the services offered by the European Research Infrastructure for Heritage Science138.